 Good Bad Bugs: Not a bug per se, but traveling salesman Wentos can be exploited for nearly infinite rings, cutting the level grinding time required to unlock special moves considerably.

 He Really Can Act: Jason Griffith, after years of criticism of his Sonic voice, demonstrates the ability to actually be a fairly emotional Sonic.
-A pity that the game that he got his act together was also the last main platformer where he voices Sonic.
+According to him, he took some voice training after the completion of Sonic '06, and it certainly paid off well.
+A pity that the game was the last main series game before the 4kids contract expired.

 Most Annoying Sound: Sonic's "whoo"s in either version when you use the boost, although arguably more notable in the Wii/Playstation 2 version since you can't extend the boost by holding the button, and thus have to press boost more often.